zennittians/intelchain/scripts/package/readme.md

 or [Yum]<https://www.redhat.com/sysadmin/how-manage-packages>

 # Setup customized repo
-You just need to do the setup of harmony repo once on a new host.
+You just need to do the setup of intelchain repo once on a new host.
 **TODO**: the repo in this document are for development/testing purpose only.

 Official production repo will be different.